 Cats scratch and clean themselves all the time.
 You, as a normally distracted human being, probably don’t pay any more attention to their occasional itches than to their hairballs.
-But if you notice your animal companion is frequently scratching or continually grooming (in a neurotic, you’re-doing-this-too-much kind of way), it may be a sign that there’s a skin problem.
+But if you notice your animal companion is frequently scratching or continually grooming (in a neurotic, you’re-doing-this-too-much kind of way), it may be a sign that there’s a cat skin problem.

 Signs of Irritated Skin

-- Obsessive grooming, including bald spots
+- Obsessive grooming, including bald patch

 - Biting their own skin